wkhatiz/ironmecca/README.md

 # Iron Mecca
 A front-end application for a mock gym/fitness commercial website, built using React.js, TypeScript and TailwindCSS.
-This application does not have a backend and meaning refreshing the page will cause the shopping cart to clear and all other state to be lost.
+This application does not have a backend, meaning refreshing the page will cause the shopping cart to clear and all other state to be lost.

 ## Third Party Services
 - [OpenStreetMap API](https://www.openstreetmap.org) was used to display the location of each gym.